sophie-lund/dx-scripts/docs/book/reference/aws.md

      * `<endpoint url>`: The URL to log into.
      * `<region>`: The AWS region to use.
 For most endpoints, this doesn't matter.

+=== "Environment variables"

+    This function does not use any environment variables.

 === "Return codes"